Tuesday, April 7, 2026

 K-3: Hibler

-• Kinder students will be introduced to the color wheel and learn how primary colors can create secondary colors.
+• Kinder students will be introduced to the artist Modigliani.
+They will learn about self-portraits.

 3-6: Carlson